All About Eddie

 In 2016 Eddie was named host of the AXS TV series Real To Reel, which spotlights music documentaries of all genres.

 In October 2016 Eddie became one of 3 daily live radio shows on the newly launched SiriusXM 24/7 music talk channel called Volume (106).
-Eddie is heard live daily Monday-Friday 2-4PM ET (replay 10-Mid ET) taking calls, doing interviews, and providing commentary on all things rock with a wide variety of the biggest names in rock.
+Eddie is heard live daily hosting Trunk Nation Monday-Friday 2-4PM ET (replay 10-Mid ET) taking calls, doing interviews, and providing commentary on all things rock with a wide variety of the biggest names in rock.
+In August of 2022 Volume was discontinued by SiriusXM as a broadcast channel and Eddie’s show is now heard daily 3-5P ET on Faction Talk 103 as well as streaming on the app.
+His interviews make world rock news almost daily.

 Eddie Trunk was born in New Jersey on August 8th 1964.
 A lifelong Jersey resident, Trunk was into music at a very early age.
 It started like any young kid in the early 70s, with the Partridge Family and various top 40 radio hits on the close and play (remember those?).
 Then in the mid 70s Trunk was introduced by a friend to a band called The Raspberries, and was instantly drawn to the sound of “power pop,” a style of music that had the pop hooks, but also heavy crunching guitar riffs.
 This quickly became his favorite band, and even though the Raspberries only had moderate mass success, Trunk had to have every record and know everything he could about the band.
 At that point, Eddie was only 11 years old, and was way too young to ever see his new found heroes live (something he finally did on the bands 2005 reunion, not only did he see them, he intro’d them and interviewed them for TV on VH1 Classic).